ccamacho1966/Venafi-AdaptApp-AVI/README.md

 Adaptable application driver for Avi Networks (https://avinetworks.com/software-load-balancer/) - fork of Avi Networks developed original driver.

 ## Description
 This adaptable application uses Avi Network's API to discover and manage certificates linked to virtual services.
-This was forked from an earlier driver released by Avi Networks with bug fixes for proper filename discovery
+This was forked from an earlier driver released by Avi Networks with multiple bug fixes mostly related to discovery.

 ## Installation
 Upload the adaptable log driver file 'Avi-Networks.ps1' to all Venafi servers.